IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 2. For every subsequent callback function passed, the function is added to the existing array of callbacks using the [Array Push Pattern](#array-push-pattern).

 :::note

-If `useCookie` is updated, the location of the identity will change - i.e. if it is updated from `true` to `false`, the first party cookie will be removed and the identity added to local storage.
+If `useCookie` is updated, the location of the identity changes.
+For example, if the value is updated from `true` to `false`, the first party cookie is removed and the identity is added to local storage.

 :::

 ### Init Config